philsv/pycot/README.md

 ## How do I get cached results?

-If you want to retrieve data from the same report multiple times, you can use the `cot_report` function.
+If you want to retrieve data from the same report multiple times, you can use the `report` function.
 This will cache the results of the previous function call.

 Lets have a look at an example: